 In order to provide energy and/or capacity in New England, new resources must interconnect to the administered transmission system.
-The ISO studies proposed interconnections over the administered New England transmission system in order to ensure that system reliability criteria and standards for no adverse impact are met.
-Studies are typically performed serially according to their order in the Interconnection Request Queue, in the order in which the requests are received.
-Section 2.2.2 describes the recent FERC rule change related to the interconnection process in more details.
-Cluster studies are not listed in the Queue; these are described in Section Error!
+The ISO studies proposed interconnections in order to ensure that system reliability criteria and standards for no adverse impact are met.
+Studies in the Interconnection Request Queue are typically performed serially according to the order in which the requests are received.
+Section 2.2.2 describes the recent FERC rule change related to the interconnection process in more detail.
+Cluster studies are not listed in the queue; these are described in Section Error!
 Reference source not found..
 The interconnection process begins when developers evaluate where they would like to build a new resource or determine if they would like to modify an existing resource.
 This section describes the general makeup of the Interconnection Request Queue at the time of RSP23's publication, and what that makeup means for the New England power grid.